sagar-202/demo-repo2/README.md

 Some text

 ## local devlopment
-1. open index.html in your browser.
+1. open index.html in your browser.1